sparkfabrik/company-playbook/content/resources/seniority-acc-professional.md

 </span>

-* You coordinate, when required by Sales and Communication, the production of a case study on the projects you lead.
+* You own long-running or occasional internal initiatives to sustain our culture, be it by owning an internal project, fostering good communication, taking charge of internal training programs and the like.

 <span class='score only-print'>